microfound/MicroCoin/README.md

-TAJCOIN
+Microcoin
 ======

-Tajcoin is a proof-of-work/proof-of-stake cryptocurrency with a focus on high performance, longevity and adoption services.
+Microcoin is a proof-of-work/proof-of-stake cryptocurrency with a focus on high performance, longevity and adoption services.

 SPECIFICATIONS